On the asymptotic dimension of the curve complex: Train tracks and full dimension paths

 If the move is a right or left split along a large branch $b$ in $\tau_1$ then $\theta_1 = \theta_2$ if the path crosses $b$ in $\tau_2$.
 If not that $\theta_2$ is a split of $\theta_1$ along $b$.
 If the move is a central split then $\theta_2$ is a central split of $\theta_1$. \end{proof}

-One consequence of the existence of fd-paths is that there are train tracks that do not fully carry any lamination.
-The next lemma shows that this is the only obstruction.
+One consequence of the existence of fd-paths is that there are large train tracks that do not fully carry any lamination.
+We will show that this is the only obstruction.